 Oil touching $50 a barrel in recent weeks has the potential create significant value for investors in oil stocks.
 However, not every oil stock is the same, which is certainly the case when comparing Cenovus Energy Inc. (TSX:CVE)(NYSE:CVE) and Canadian Natural Resources Limited (TSX:CNQ)(NYSE:CNQ).
-When we drill down a bit deeper, there?s one clear winner between the two as the better buy for the long term.
+When we drill down a bit deeper, there’s one clear winner between the two as the better buy for the long term.
 Battle of the balance sheets After what has happened over the past two years, one of the most important factors for an investor to consider before buying an oil stock is the balance sheet….

 To keep reading, enter your email address or login below.